-Under state law all students who receive bachelor's degrees from a state-supported university must complete 6 hours in American history.
-Students will normally fulfill this requirement by completing HIST 2301 and 2302.
-However, this requirement may be satisfied by completing any 6 hours from among the upper division American history courses listed with a (U.S.) noted in the course list under the Department of History portion of the catalog.
+Under state law, all students who receive bachelor's degrees from a state-supported institution must complete 6 hours in American history.
+Students will normally fulfill this requirement by completing HIST 2300 and 2301.
+However, this requirement may be satisfied by completing any 6 hours from among the upper division American History courses listed under the Department of History portion of the catalog.
 Also, 3 semester hours in the history of Texas may be substituted for 3 of the American history hours.

-(Students who receive the maximum of 6 hours credit by examination for HIST 2301, 2302 must take or have taken an additional 3 hour classroom U.S. History course to meet the state requirement for graduation.)
+(Students who receive the maximum of 6 hours credit by examination for HIST 2300, 2301 must take or have taken an additional 3 hour classroom U.S. History course to meet the state requirement for graduation.)

 Under state law, all students also must have received credit for 6 semester hours in political science, covering the federal and Texas constitutions.
 Students will normally fulfill this requirement by completing POLS 2301, which is a prerequisite for all other political science courses, and POLS 2302.
-If a student earns a grade of A or B in POLS 2301, he/she may substitute in place of POLS 2302 one of the upper level courses designated (U.S.) in the course list under the Department of Political Science portion of the TTU catalog.
-(Permission of the instructor may be required for such substitution).
+If a student earns a grade of A or B in POLS 2301, he/she may substitute in place of POLS 2302 one of the upper level courses designated (by an asterisk) in the course list under the Department of Political Science portion of the TTU catalog.
+(Permission of the instructor may be required for such substitution.)
 Students who receive the maximum of 6 hours credit by examination of POLS 2301, 2302 must take or have taken an additional 3 hour classroom political science course to meet the state requirement for graduation.